alessandrosangalli/agile-essays/README.md

 Why agile teams realy need to understand agile development? because they have freedom to choose how to work, if they don't understand agile development, they can get in troubles.

+If you have slow feedback loop, you can lose trust from your team and you may want work about work (like Scrum dailys).

 ## Why big teams doesn't work?
 Agile software development implies connection with product/client.
 The bigger the team is, the greater the likelihood of only some of the members be conected to the value to be delivered.
 Even if only a few members of a little team will develop a feature, all the team need to understand the value.